 The easiest way to achieve your goal, you have to configure your proxy to handle the SSL port (http is just a transport protocol, ruby and rails just create the content: it's you're web server that decide how to serve your clients).
 So it could not be very different from your php way to do.

-RE: HTTPS when Logging Into Redmine? - Added by Calvin Cheng over 9 years ago
+RE: HTTPS when Logging Into Redmine? - Added by Calvin Cheng almost 16 years ago

 What I meant was where I could possibly modify the ruby code so that it points to https for a brief moment before switching back to http again when the 'submit' button is being pressed.